Canonical URLs: A Beginner's Guide to Canonical Tags

 Other Ways to Specify Canonical URLs

-Typically, you specify canonical URL preferences using canonical tags.
-But there are other methods.
+Typically, you specify canonical URL preferences using canonical tags; however, other methods exist.

 Use rel="canonical" in HTTP Headers

-A rel=“canonical” HTTP header allows you to specify a canonical URL for non-HTML documents.
+Use a rel="canonical" HTTP header to specify the canonical URL for non-HTML documents.

-For example, if you have a DOCX and PDF version of the same document online, you can use this method to indicate your preferred version.
+For example, if you have DOCX and PDF versions of the same document online, using the rel="canonical" HTTP header lets you indicate your preferred version.

-But you need to be able to change your server’s configuration.
+However, you must be able to modify your server’s configuration.

-In the .htaccess file, specify a canonical URL by adding code that looks like this:
+In the .htaccess file, specify the canonical URL by adding the following code (adjusted for your chosen document):

 Header add Link: <https://www.example.com/downloads/filename.pdf>; rel="canonical"